shbli/Tower-Warriors/README.md

 Tower warriors is a online dueling strategy game, watch the quick YouTube video to get a quick idea of how the game works https://www.youtube.com/watch?v=3zgR9HsvQy0

-Source code is in Tower-Warriors/Unity3D Project/Assets/Scripts
+Source code in this folder: https://github.com/shbli/Tower-Warriors/tree/master/Unity3D%20Project/Assets/Scripts